 In about a year, a new NASA instrument designed and built in Colorado will ride on the International Space Station (ISS).
 From there, it will look down at Earth to measure the light reflecting off our planet’s puffy clouds, expansive ice sheets, bodies of water, forests, deserts and other land surfaces.

-Slated to launch in December 2023, the mission—known as the Climate Absolute Radiance and Refractivity Observatory (CLARREO) Pathfinder—will measure sunlight reflecting from Earth with up to 10 times more accuracy than existing space-based sensors.
+The mission—known as the Climate Absolute Radiance and Refractivity Observatory (CLARREO) Pathfinder—will measure sunlight reflecting from Earth with up to 10 times more accuracy than existing space-based sensors.
 The almost $70-million effort seeks to lay the groundwork for future space instruments to track the pace of climate change with unprecedented accuracy.

 “We’re entering a new era of high-accuracy climate observations that will supply a lot of information to the people that set policy on climate change, mitigation and adaptation,” said Peter Pilewskie, professor at the Laboratory for Atmospheric and Space Physics (LASP) at CU Boulder and lead scientist for CLARREO Pathfinder.